 The most common disposable hydrostatic release unit seen on inflatable liferaft installations is made by Hammar.
-Other brands may include Seamate or Lalizas.
-All must be USCG Approved 46 CFR 160.062.
+After installation, the owner should scratch off 2 years from the date of installation.

 The HRU works by water pressure.
 After being submerged approx. 1.5-4 meters, atmospheric pressure acts on a diaphragm on the inside of the HRU causing it bend that releases a pin holding back a sharp knife on a spring.
 When the knife is released, it cuts the white strong line that releases the strap holding the raft in place.
 The raft floats away from the cradle and the painter line is paid out until inflating the raft.